Image: Detail of painting by Youssef Abdelke created for the front cover of the first issue of Banipal magazine, February 1998

 • Adonis was born Ali Ahmad Said Esber in Qassabin village, Syria, in 1930, adopting the name Adonis when he was 17, and in so doing unintentionally symbolising what would become his world view, his "break from all that's religio-nationalistic, and an embrace of all that's human and universal".
 He co-founded and edited the influential Sh'ir poetry magazine and later established and edited the equally important Mawaqif.
 He has won numerous awards, including the highest French honour of Chevalier of the Légion d'Honneur (2012), Commander of the Ordre des Arts et des Lettres (1997), Germany's prestigious Goethe Prize (2011, the first Arab author to be awarded), the US PEN/Nabokov International Literature Lifetime Achievement Award (2017), and Turkey's Nazim Hikmet Prize (1994).

-Following the Lecture there will be a reception and a book stall.
+Following the Lecture there was a reception and a book stall